 VR-SFP Chapter 4: Employment Assessments

+The following sections in the VR-SFP have been revised and will take effect 10-1-21.

 4.7 Employment Assessments Fee Schedule

 A provider cannot collect money from a VR customer or the customer's family for any service charged in excess of VR service fees.
 If VR services and another resource are paying for a service for a customer, the total payment must not exceed the fee specified in the VR Standards for Providers manual.